hosua/chip8/README.md

 If you cannot use the ``run.sh`` script for whatever reason, you can compile the program with ``make``, and then run it with ``./CHIP8 "games/IBM"``, to run the IBM test ROM for example.

-Some games partially work right now.

-Some opcodes are still broken/not implemented yet.

 To render the graphics, I am using SDL 2.0.